Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

-As demonstrated in Fig. 1 (b), the velocity of falling motion of the disk reached a constant speed, which was reasonably reproducible at a given experimental parameter set, $\eta,$ $D_{0},$ and $h$ with $2h=D-D_{0}$.
+As demonstrated in Fig. 1 (b), the velocity of falling motion of the disk reached a constant speed, which was reproducible at a given experimental parameter set, $\eta,$ $D_{0},$ and $h$ (an error in velocity is typically less than 10 per cent).
 Here, $h$ is the thickness of two viscous liquid films, each of which is sandwiched by an inner surface of cell plate and a surface of the disk.
-To obtain reproducible data, we need to satisfy the condition $2h=D-D_{0}$ at the entry: the disk should be vertical and the disk center should match the that of the cell (in the thickness direction).
-Experiments were performed carefully to satisfy these entry condition.
-For this purpose, it was helpful to set a gate of width comparable to the disk thickness $D_{0}$ at the entry point and to keep in mind that the falling speed should be maximized when the condition is well satisfied.
-As a result, errors for velocity were typically less than 10 per cent.